North Dakota Healthcare Fraud Defense

 Federal Healthcare Fraud Defense Attorneys Representing Providers in North Dakota

-Our federal defense attorneys have extensive experience representing healthcare providers in federal fraud investigations.
+Our federal defense attorneys have extensive experience representing healthcare providers in federal fraud investigations in North Dakota.
 We have secured favorable results for clients being targeted for prosecution by the DEA, DOJ, OIG, and other agencies, often with the result that our client is never formally charged.
 Many of our attorneys served as healthcare fraud prosecutors with the DOJ prior to joining Oberheiden, P.C., and our team also includes the Honorable Joe Kendall – the only former federal trial judge in private practice.

 If your healthcare business or medical practice is under investigation for prescription drug fraud or for overbilling Medicare, Medicaid, Tricare, or the DOL, this is the type of experience you need on your side.
 When you engage Oberheiden, P.C. to represent you, our attorneys will use their experience to quickly intervene in the government’s investigation and gather the information necessary to execute a strategic defense.
 We will work to keep your case civil in nature (which will keep prison time off of the table), and we will use the available evidence (or lack thereof) to seek to obtain a favorable result as efficiently and cost-effectively as possible.